fmatter/pyradigms/README.md

 When multiple strings are given for one dimension, the parameters are combined in the resulting paradigm.
 This is useful when there are more than three parameters one wants to represent.
-For example, the file `examples/latin_verbs.csv` contains the parameters `Form	Person	Number	Tense	Verb	Mood`.
+For example, the file `examples/latin_verbs.csv` has the columns `Form	Person	Number	Tense	Verb	Mood`.
 It would make sense to combine person and number, as well as tense and mood.
 A separate paradigm should be produced for each verb.
 This is achieved with the following command: